Located on 80 beautiful acres in the middle of the Hudson Valley, our site and facilities make us a premier Jewish camp!

 Beit Ha’am (Gym)

-The Beit Ha’am is a large indoor activity space which is home to our gymnastics program, complete with mats and other gymnastics equipment.
+The Beit Ha’am is a large indoor activity space which is home to our gymnastics program, complete with mats, balance beams and other gymnastics equipment.
 The Beit Ha’am is also a great place for quiet activities such as Yoga.

 Omanut (arts & crafts)